paramrathour/blog/pages/_posts/2024-07-16-hunter-hunter-little-things.md

 _Episode [135](https://hunterxhunter.fandom.com/wiki/Episode_135_(2011))_
 {: .prompt-tip}
 ## Conclusion
 Hopefully, I delivered my point.
-There's a lot more to say about this series, from the story dynamics and the character development, to the themes of the show.
+There's a lot more to say about this series, from the story dynamics and the character development, to the foreshadowing and themes of the show.
 But I believe there are people[^aleczandxr] who are better at this job.

 _Anyway what am I saying, we've just gotten started!_
 ![](/hxh/135-20-00.jpg)